josiahseaman/FluentDNA/README.md

 ***

 ## History
-This project is a fork of the C# DDV developed at Concordia University. https://github.com/photomedia/DDV/
+This project is a fork of the C# FluentDNA developed at Concordia University. https://github.com/photomedia/DDV/

 DDV Licence: